 The immune system will then start to attack the microbiome, which, until the microbiome recolonises with good microbes, will bring on 24/7 inflammation, meaning that the immune system will remain permanently hyperactive.
 This is fine if there's an active infection, but if there's no infection this basically means the immune system is now attacking its own body.

 Cue autoimmune syndrome.
-And here’s a scary fact – in human world, autoimmune disease now affects more people than cancer, diabetes, and heart disease combined.
+And here’s a scary fact – in our human world, autoimmune disease now affects more people than cancer, diabetes, and heart disease combined.

 Unlike other health fads, the focus on gut health isn’t going anywhere.
-Even multinational brands like Dove are talking about the microbiome, making it a common household discussion around the world.
+Even multinational brands like Dove skincare are talking about the microbiome, making it a common household discussion around the world.

 Dr. Martin J. Blaser, director of the NYU Human Microbiome Program states, “It's reasonable to propose that the composition of the microbiome and its activities are involved in most, if not all, of the biological processes that constitute human health and disease.”